 One of the better places for storing data is Germany as the data privacy protection is very strict and there is no data retention law in place.

 The best option, of course, is to use only services that store all user data encrypted.
 This makes it impossible for data greedy agencies to copy, store, and search everything.
-With our secure email you can already get this level of protection.
+With our secure email service you can already get this level of protection.
 We store all user data encrypted on German servers, and only the user can access the data.